 - A. BASEBALL Participation in all or any part of one-third of the total innings. - B. BASKETBALL Active participation in all or any part of one-third of the total quarters.
-Each WIAA tournament game counts double quarters. - C. CROSS COUNTRY, GYMNASTICS, SOCCER & TRACK Coop with Dodgeville. - D. FOOTBALL Active participation in all or any part of one-half of the total quarters. - E. GOLF Participation in one-third of the total matches. - F. SOFTBALL Participation in all or any part of one-third of the total innings. - G. TRACK Participation in three-fourths of the total meets and/or wins points in one-fourth of the meets. - H. VOLLEYBALL Participation in one-third of the total matches. - I. WRESTLING Participation in one third of the total varsity matches.
-An award may be given to a boy who fulfills none of the above requirements but wins points in a major meet consisting of five or more schools. - J. A major letter shall be awarded to a senior member of a varsity squad if he has been out for the sport three years and has attended practice regularly and generally contributed to the success of the team without regard for the participation requirements listed above.
+Each WIAA tournament game counts double quarters. - C. CROSS COUNTRY, GYMNASTICS, SOCCER & TRACK Coop with Dodgeville. - D. FOOTBALL Active participation in all or any part of one-half of the total quarters. - E. GOLF Participation in one-third of the total matches. - F. SOFTBALL Participation in all or any part of one-third of the total innings. - G. VOLLEYBALL Participation in one-third of the total matches. - H. WRESTLING Participation in one third of the total varsity matches.
+An award may be given to a boy who fulfills none of the above requirements but wins points in a major meet consisting of five or more schools. - I. A major letter shall be awarded to a senior member of a varsity squad if he has been out for the sport three years and has attended practice regularly and generally contributed to the success of the team without regard for the participation requirements listed above.